PiggyAwesome/useless/README.md

-Yo mamma so fat when she goes camping the bears hide their food
+Yo mamma is so fat when I said release the Kraken, your mom came